euanmcmen-box/ProjectDeploymentApp/README.md

 # ProjectDeploymentApp
 The "Project Deployment App" creates pull requests to UAT or Live for a selection of applications.

+> [!TIP]
+> Run the application as close to the root drive as possible.
+For example, I run the application from the following root path: "C:\pda\ProjectDeploymentApp.exe"
+>This avoids any issues with long file names.

 ## Pre-requisite Installation

 ### Installing Github CLI